tomasbulva/Intro2HTML/HTML-and-JS-intro.md

 ## Craft
   - inspector
+  - comments line and multiline
   - console.log
+    - string interpolation
-    - comas
+    - comma
+    - concatenate a string with a variable
-  - comments line and multiline
+  - functions, scope and this
   - var let const
-  - js object indexes are unique
+  - iteration and loops
+  - objects and arrays and similar
   - modulo or bit operator
-  - string interpolation
+  - strings
-  - buildin libraries MATH, JSON, INTL
+  - buildin libraries MATH, JSON, (INTL)
+  - recurence
+  - higher order functions

   - new features:
     - nullish coalescing operators && || ??